Cranky on the Web: What’s On Your Boarding Pass?

 It was fun sitting with the author poring over her boarding pass and picking apart what everything meant.
 Though I couldn’t decipher some of the info that popped out on the barcode, there was definitely enough info in there to be able to at least cancel a reservation if not use the credit for something else.
 (That’s particularly dangerous on airlines like JetBlue where you can use a credit for another person.)
 In general, I recommend not being an idiot and posting your boarding pass (without redaction) online.
 If you do use a paper one, it can’t hurt to shred it once you’re done.
 Chances aren’t great that you’ll run into trouble otherwise, but why take the chance?

-2 comments on “Cranky on the Web: What’s On Your Boarding Pass?”
+2 responses to “Cranky on the Web: What’s On Your Boarding Pass?”

 Thanks.
 I’ve just been throwing my paper boarding passes in the trash.
 I will be more careful now.